Back Street (1932 film)

 Back Street is a 1932 American pre-Code drama film directed by John M. Stahl and starring Irene Dunne and John Boles.
-Based on the best-selling novel of the same name by Fannie Hurst, it tells the story of a woman who spends her life as the secret mistress of a wealthy married man.
+Based on the best-selling novel of the same title by Fannie Hurst, it tells the story of a woman who spends her life as the secret mistress of a wealthy married man.
 The devotion and love of the woman to the married man determines that she will be the “back streets” of him in the whole life; a story of a love that was not destined.
 This was the first of three film versions of Hurst's novel; remakes were released in 1941 and 1961.

 Plot

-In early 1900s Cincinnati, young and beautiful Ray Schmidt (Irene Dunne) works in her father's shop by day and stays out late drinking beer and dancing with various men by night, although her stepmother disapproves.
+In early 1900s Cincinnati, young and beautiful Ray Schmidt works in her father's shop by day and stays out late drinking beer and dancing with various men by night, although her stepmother disapproves.
 Ray dates for fun, mostly going out with traveling salesmen passing through town, and neither she nor her dates are interested in any permanent attachment.
 An exception is Kurt Shendler, who owns a bicycle shop near Mr. Schmidt's shop and aspires to get into the automobile business.
 Kurt is in love with Ray and asks her to marry him, but she refuses because while she likes Kurt, she doesn't return his romantic feelings.

-While visiting the train station with Kurt, Ray meets Walter Saxel (John Boles) and the two fall for each other at first sight.
+While visiting the train station with Kurt, Ray meets Walter Saxel and the two fall for each other at first sight.
 Walter soon confesses to Ray that he is actually engaged to another woman in town, Corinne, who comes from a wealthy background and whose mother is friends with his own mother.
 Nevertheless, he has fallen in love with Ray, and asks her to meet him at a local band concert that he will be attending with his mother.
 Walter hopes to introduce Ray to his mother and perhaps get her approval of the relationship.
 On the day of the concert, Ray is late arriving because her younger half-sister Freda is suicidal over her boyfriend, Hugo, leaving town.
 Freda begs Ray to go after Hugo and stop him, threatening to throw herself out a window if Ray does not help.
 By the time Ray has dealt with Freda's situation and gotten to the concert, it is over, and Ray cannot find Walter or his mother in the departing crowds.
 Walter, thinking she stood him up, writes her an angry letter and marries Corinne.